 The results were a harsh blow for Thomas and the NDC that sought to portray itself as a united party following the infighting that led to the dismissal and resignation of senior cabinet ministers including tourism minister Peter David and foreign affairs minister Karl Hood.

-On his Facebook page Randall Robinson who contested against Gregory Bowen for the St George South East seat said: “We lost every seat.
+On his Facebook page Randal Robinson who contested against Gregory Bowen for the St George South East seat said: “We lost every seat.
 The people have rejected our party completely.
 A sad day for us but we will survive.”
 Congratulating the New National Party on its resounding victory at the Polls Robinson said that “The people have spoken loudly and we must respect their voiced protest.”

 Cover photo © 2013 Celebrity Photography